lhckb/citizen-register-api/readme.md

 # Citizen Register API

-### AS OF DECEMBER 3rd, 2021, I HAVE STARTED DEVELOPMENT OF THIS PROJECT THIS MORNING, WILL BE TESTING MORE AND DEBUGGING ON THE NEXT FEW DAYS

 This API was developed in Flask using Flask-Restful in Python 3.9.5

 It can Create, Read, Update and Delete information.